kitajusSus/DWIT/README.md

 # Engineering Learning Journal 📚

-> **Goal:** Build a smart file manager in Zig while documenting the entire learning journey
+> **Goal:** Build a smart file manager in Zig
 ## ...

 Building an intelligent file organizer that will eventually help with office document management - finding companies in contracts, analyzing invoices, visualizing document relationships.
 But first, we need solid foundations.

 > As an intern I've seen how this office/.pdfs tasks can be boring or labourius in terms of taking much time for small reward.

 ---